 Will I have to pay stamp duty as a first time buyer?

-First time buyers in England and Northern Ireland are usually not required to pay stamp duty on the first £300,000 for homes worth up to £500,000, however, a temporary stamp duty holiday was introduced in July 2020 meaning the threshold currently stands at £500,000.
-First time buyer stamp duty is applicable on properties worth more than £500,000, and the relief will not apply in this case.
-Some lenders will have offers where they will either help with stamp duty or pay the total amount and some developers offer deals to pay the stamp duty when you purchase one of their homes.
+First time buyers in England and Northern Ireland are usually not required to pay stamp duty on the first £300,000 for homes worth up to £500,000.
+However, a temporary stamp duty holiday was introduced in July 2020 meaning the threshold currently stands at £500,000.
+Stamp duty will be payable on any amount over the £500,000 threshold.
+Meanwhile, some lenders have offers where they will either help with stamp duty or pay the total amount and some developers offer deals to pay the stamp duty when you purchase one of their homes.

 A summary of the stamp duty rates prior to the introduction of the temporary stamp duty holiday is below:

 |Property Value||% payable (Residential)|